 The names of the four noble grape varieties, as well as the rare variety Terrantez appear on the label and also stand for a certain Madeira style or content of residual sugar.

 Bastardo , Moscatel and Terrantez

 These three types of wine from the same grape varieties are, if ever, produced only in the smallest quantities.
 A Moscatel Madeira was last produced in 1900.
-Older vintages of Terrantez achieve Auctions regular fantasy prices, the 1789 vintage and especially the 1795 produced by Barbeito are legendary.
-There are efforts to revive the Terrantez or this Madeira style.
+Older vintages of Terrantez achieve Auctions regular fancy-prices, the vintages are 1789 and especially the 1795 produced by Barbeito.
+There are efforts to revive the Terrantez or this Madeira-style.

 Tinta Negra Mole (Negramoll) - all candy grades

-This variety is used to produce simple Madeira, which account for about 40% of production.
+This variety is used to produce simple Madeira, which make up about 40% of production.
 The name may not be on the label appear.
 These wines are referred to only with the degree of sweetness.

 Bual (Boal) - semisweet